Awbugl/ProjectGenesis/README.md

 - Planetary Coordination Centers: dozens of different extra gain effects that can provide gains on a global scale.
 - Mega Buildings: super production facilities that use conveyor belts to input and output materials with 30x speed.
 - New Lost Technology: use quantum storage technology for rapid deployment on alien planets, or make wormhole voyages to reach the other side of the galaxy instantly.
+- Built-in Calculator: the default shortcut key is the `~` key for simple line requirement calculations.

 ## Credits